newb1e-kim/tizen-docs/docs/application/native/get-started/wearable-widget/first-app-widget.md

 # Create Your First Tizen Wearable Native Widget Application

 > [!NOTE]
-> EFL module, which is used to design UI of widget application, have been deprecated since Tizen 10.0 and will be removed after two releases without any alternatives.
+> EFL module, on which widget applications depend for designing the UI, has been deprecated since Tizen 10.0 and will be removed after two releases without any alternatives.

 **Welcome to Tizen Wearable Native widget application development!**